 If you are adventurous with vegetables, this is a good time to hunt for burdock root at your nearest Asian grocery store in the produce aisle and make this Japanese Gobo Salad.
 It’s a fantastic everyday salad that pairs brilliantly with just about anything.

 What is Gobo (Burdock Root)?

-As you can see from the picture below, gobo looks like a long slender tree root.
+As you can see from the picture above, the gobo looks like a long slender tree root.
 The texture is hard before cooking, but it gets tender after cooking for a long time.
-It has a mild, sweet, and a distinct earthy taste.
-Some may describe the flavor of gobo resembles of parsnips or artichokes.
+It has a mild, sweet, and distinct earthy taste.
+Some may describe the flavor of gobo resembles parsnips or artichokes.